Battle of Jinja: Aftermath

 An hour after Jinja was occupied, Marwa began walking around the city, gloating, "Idi Amin was the conqueror of the British Empire and I am the conqueror of Idi Amin!
 I am the conqueror of the conqueror of the British Empire!"
 Meanwhile, more journalists—some equipped with video cameras—arrived from the west.
 Marwa boasted to them that his forces had killed and captured many Uganda Army soldiers and that he would proceed to Arua, saying, "Amin is in Arua and we're going there to get him."
-Reporter Carey Winfrey wrote that "With the fall of Jinja, where the Nile River begins its 3,000‐mile journey north to the sea, the five‐and‐a‐half‐month war is all but over: By choosing not to stand at Jinja, Field Marshal Amin forfeited his best chance to oppose the Tanzanian forces."
+Reporter Carey Winfrey wrote that "With the fall of Jinja, where the Nile River begins its 3,000-mile journey north to the sea, the five-and-a-half-month war is all but over: By choosing not to stand at Jinja, Field Marshal Amin forfeited his best chance to oppose the Tanzanian forces."
 Cooper and Fontanellaz stated that Jinja's capture meant that "the war in Uganda was effectively over".
 On the day following Jinja's capture, Mohammed Sebbi, a Uganda Army commander who had ordered the execution of numerous residents in the town, tried to flee the area while disguised as a civilian.
 He was caught and beaten to death by townspeople.

 On 25 April, the TPDF's 208th Brigade—bolstered by the vehicles seized from the Eagle Colonel Gaddafi Barracks—advanced out of Jinja for the Kenyan border.
 Boma's battalion was left behind to maintain law and order in the city.
 At a road junction near Mbale, the brigade split into three battalions; one went to Mbale, one went to Moroto, and one went to Tororo.
 Arua was captured by the TPDF on 30 May.
 Combat operations in Uganda continued until 3 June, when Tanzanian forces reached the Sudanese border and eliminated the last resistance.
 Following the end of hostilities, Tanzanian officers reportedly used Jinja as hub to transport their loot from Uganda to Mwanza, including cars, tons of coffee, large amounts of gasoline, and war materiel.
-The TPDF withdrew from the country in 1981.
+The vehicles and military equipment captured at Jinja were never returned, and instead integrated into the TPDF.
+The Tanzanian military withdrew from the country in 1981.